netneurolab/ipn-summer-school/lectures/2021-06-29/13-15/README.md

-# Intro to Machine-Learning for neuroscience
+# Intro to Machine-Learning for neuroscience (summer 2021)

 ## Requirements for the Machine-learning hands-on tutorial:
 1. Install  [Anaconda](https://www.anaconda.com/products/individual).